-These syllabuses are available to private candidates provided that the accommodating Centre can make appropriate arrangements to conduct and assess the Speaking test, and submit the required sample and paperwork to Cambridge for External moderation.
+These syllabuses are available to private candidates provided that the accommodating centre can make appropriate arrangements to conduct and assess the Speaking test, and submit the required sample and paperwork to Cambridge International for External moderation.
+For more information, please see the Cambridge Guide to Making Entries.